KartikVarshney01/BridgeLabz-Training/README.md

 - Arrays simplify handling multiple values
 - Loops are essential for array processing
 - 1-D and 2-D arrays suit different data needs

+---

+## 📅 Day 6 — 24 December 2025

+### 🎯 Learning Goals
+- Understand methods in C#
+- Learn how to define and call methods
+- Use parameters and return values
+- Solve problems using methods

+### 📚 Methods Overview
+A method is a block of code that performs a specific task.
+Methods help in organizing code, improving readability, and promoting reusability.

+### 🔹 Types of Methods
+- **Void Methods**: Perform an action but do not return a value
+- **Return Type Methods**: Perform an action and return a value
+- **Methods with Parameters**: Accept input values to process data
+- **Methods without Parameters**: Execute tasks without external input

+### 🧠 Key Takeaways
+- Methods reduce code duplication
+- Parameters make methods flexible
+- Return values help in processing results
+- Methods improve code structure and maintainability